-You will receive a computer generated feedback report that will help you to understand how well you performed and will also provide some general suggestions as to how you can improve further.
-You should be able to access this feedback immediately on the website.
+You will receive an automatically generated feedback report that will help you to understand how well you performed and will also provide some general suggestions as to how you can improve further.
+You should be able to access this feedback immediately in your application centre.

 You won’t be given answers to the questions from the test.
-This is standard practice in psychometric testing to avoid compromising the security and integrity of the test.
+This is standard practice in psychometric testing to avoid compromising the security and integrity of the tests.

-If you encounter any technical problems during the test you please contact the recruitment team or the point of contact in the job advert.
+If you have any concerns about any of the tests, or encounter any technical problems during a test please contact the recruitment team or the point of contact in the job advert.